rbgedinburgh/bioinformatics/source/aligning.rst

     comp38882_c0_seq1_mafft.fasta   comp43779_c0_seq1.fasta         comp46726_c0_seq2_mafft.fasta   comp51314_c1_seq5.fasta         comp53978_c0_seq1_mafft.fasta
     comp39051_c0_seq2.fasta         comp43779_c0_seq1_mafft.fasta   comp46777_c0_seq1.fasta         comp51314_c1_seq5_mafft.fasta   comp54031_c0_seq1.fasta

-You can download some of the alignments to yout local machine and look at them using a graphical user interface software (e.g. Aliview `<https://ormbunkar.se/aliview/>`_).
+You can download some of the alignments to your local machine and look at them using a graphical user interface software (e.g. Aliview `<https://ormbunkar.se/aliview/>`_).
 You will see that many regions of the alignments have gaps.
 We will use the software `trimAl <http://trimal.cgenomics.org>`_ to clip those gappy regions. trimAl is a tool for the automated removal of spurious sequences or poorly aligned regions from a multiple sequence alignment.

 .. code-block:: bash